Year Released: 2011

 Somehow, the film crew still live in their film within a film world, even trying to continue filming their zombie movie as the military comb through town like efficient solder ants while the residents become more and more restless.
 Their decision to stay mum about their eyewitness account of the train wreck is put to a test when the film reel comes back, revealing some astounding footage of what their own eyes had missed during the explosion.

 This nostalgic return to an earlier era is also a glimpse of something we are missing now in films.
 It is a reminder to reject fast paced cynicism for a return to old-fashioned story telling.
 A reminder of the sweet rewards of innocence, awe, and characters who are real.

 Out film takes place in a small Ohio town in the heart of America.
 And what is more American than apple pie?
-Just the thing to celbrate the end of summer.
+Just the thing to celbrate summer.

 Top it off with a slice of sharp cheddar or a big scoop of vanilla ice cream.
 I can almost taste the tart apples, the flakey pastry, and the rich ice cream.
-I can almost taste it.
+Yum.

 Sunday’s Apple Pie

 2 prepared 8 inch pastry shells

 6 tart apples - peeled, cored and sliced

 2 tablespoons all-purpose flour

 Preheat oven to 350 degrees F (175 degrees C).